Volatility Targeting

 Volatility targeting is best understood through the parts that make the mechanism identifiable across different implementations.

-- a target volatility level that defines the intended risk state
+A target volatility level defines the intended risk state.

-- a volatility measure based on realized, estimated, or model-derived inputs
+A volatility measure based on realized, estimated, or model-derived inputs provides the risk reading.

-- a rebalance schedule that determines how often the rule is refreshed
+A rebalance schedule determines how often the rule is refreshed.

 Those parts can be designed in different ways, but the classification logic stays the same.
 A process belongs to volatility targeting when portfolio exposure is repeatedly reset around a volatility objective.
 Differences in lookback windows, smoothing choices, leverage limits, or rebalance frequency change responsiveness, but they do not change the identity of the concept itself.